-- HVAC system must be properly sized in accordance with ACCA Manual S based on building loads calculated in accordance with ACCA Manual J or other approved methodologies. - Temperature controls must be installed, including a programmable thermostat where required. - Mechanical system piping must be insulated to a minimum of R-3.
+- HVAC system must be properly sized in accordance with ACCA Manual S based on building loads calculated in accordance with ACCA Manual J or other approved methodologies.
+New or replacement heating and cooling equipment must meet or exceed federal minimum efficiency requirements for geographic location in which it is installed. - Temperature controls must be installed, including a programmable thermostat where required. - Mechanical system piping must be insulated to a minimum of R-3.
 Hot water piping must be insulated to R-3, with certain exceptions. - Specific requirements apply to circulating hot water systems, mechanical ventilation, snow melt systems, and pools.